 Lastly, the Asia Pacific region is also making its way to the segment.
 The APAC e-scooter and motorcycle market could reach 31.2 million units by 2025.
 China and Singapore will remain the key players in the sector, though countries like India are also on their way to adopting e-scooter sharing services.

-As the global e-scooter market continues to grow, several electric scooter sharing companies have made their way into the industry.
+The Big Players< As the global e-scooter market continues to grow, several electric scooter sharing companies have made their way into the industry.
 Let’s look at the big players currently dominating the e-scooter segment.
+1. Lime

 Lime has been one of the industry leaders in the dockless electric scooter sharing industry since the concept of e-scooters first emerged.
 Established in 2017, the company has its operations in 32 countries, along with 28 states in the US.
 Currently, Lime has a network of around 120,000 scooters.